Atlanta mayor: 2 officers fired in ‘excessive force’ arrests

-ATLANTA (AP) - Two police officers have been fired and three others placed on desk duty over excessive use of force during a protest arrest incident involving two college students, Atlanta’s mayor said Sunday.
+ATLANTA (AP) - Two police officers have been fired and three others placed on desk duty over excessive use of force during a protest arrest incident involving two college students, Atlanta’s mayor said.

 “Use of excessive force is never acceptable,” Bottoms told reporters.
 Shields called the footage “really shocking to watch.”

-The video, shown on TV as captured by local reporters, shows a group of police officers in riot gear and gas masks surround a car being driven by a man with a woman in the passenger seat.
-The officers pull the woman out and appear to use a stun gun on the man.
-They use zip-tie handcuffs on the woman on the ground.
-The couple did not appear to be fighting police.

-TV reporters said the police had earlier broken glass on the car and flattened the tires.
+Fulton County District Attorney Paul Howard said in an emailed statement Monday that his office is in communication with Shields and is “moving rapidly to reach an appropriate charging decision.”

+The driver of the car was Messiah Young and his passenger was Taniyah Pilgrim, according to police.
+The mayor said the young man attended Morehouse College and the young woman was a student at Spelman College.
+Both schools are historically black colleges near downtown Atlanta.

 Bottoms said the woman was released without charges.
-She said the man was released, too, and she’s ordering the charges against him dropped.
-She didn’t specify what charges he faced.
-She didn’t identify the students or the officers.
+She said the man was released, too, and she’s ordering charges against him dropped.
+A police report says Young was charged with attempting to elude police and driving with a suspended license.

+Dramatic video from seven officers’ body cameras released by police Sunday night shows officers taking another young man into custody, along a line of cars stopped downtown.
+The man pleads with police to let him go, saying he didn’t do anything.

+Young, his own car stopped in the street, appears to shoot video with his phone as an officer approaches and pulls his door open.
+Young pulls it shut and says repeatedly, “I’m not dying today.”
+He tells officers that the other man is with them and urges them to release him and let him get in the car.

+Training records from the Peace Officer Standards and Training Council, which certifies law enforcement officers in Georgia, show that Streeter took a three-hour course on de-escalation tactics on May 24 and earlier last month took a six-hour class on use of force.

+Gardner completed three hours of training on use of force and two hours on de-escalation tactics in late March, according to POST records.

-She said she’d delayed the news conference several hours to review all the body-camera footage because she and Shields wanted to be certain about what happened.
+The mayor and chief said they carefully reviewed body-camera footage to be certain about what happened.

 “I really wanted to believe that the body-worn camera footage would provide some larger view that could better rationalize why we got to this space,” Shields said.
 “And having spent most of the afternoon with the mayor, reviewing the footage exhaustively, I knew that I had only one option, and that is to terminate the employees.”

-Bottoms said she had spoken to leaders at Spelman College and Morehouse College, where she said the the young people were students.
-She said she’d also spoken to representatives for the students but hadn’t yet spoken directly to them.
+The mayor said she had spoken with leaders at Spelman and Morehouse, and with representatives for the students, but hadn’t reached them directly.

 “Sometimes the best thing, the only thing you can do as a police chief is come in and clean up the mess that’s before you,” Shields said.